Analyzing Human-Human Interactions: A Survey: Interaction detection from learned features

 \subsection{Motion-based and stream networks}

-Two-stream CNNs, is an alternative approach to model temporal information, combine regular images and optical flow images as input \citep{simonyan2014two}.
+Two-stream CNNs combine regular images and optical flow images as input \citep{simonyan2014two}, and are an alternative approach to model temporal information.
 The rationale is that still images encode the pose of an interaction, while the optical flow provides information about the motion.
-Their proposed network consists of two streams, branches in the network structure.
+The network consists of two streams, branches in the network structure.
 The spatial-based CNN is trained on individual video frames, and the temporal stream CNN takes as input stacked optical flow fields from multiple frames.
-The results from the two networks are concatenated with late fusion, which includes averaging and a linear-SVM.
-The different information fusion methods for each stream were explored by \citep{park2016combining}. \citet{wang2016temporal} added a Temporal Segment Network (TSN) to the two-stream CNN architecture, applied on sporadically sampled fragments from the video, thus making a prediction on each of the snippets independently.
-The predicted class is then the 'point of agreement' between the video segments.
+The results from the two networks are concatenated with late fusion.
+Different information fusion methods for each stream were explored by \citep{park2016combining}. \citet{wang2016temporal} added a Temporal Segment Network (TSN) to the two-stream CNN architecture, applied on sporadically sampled fragments from the video, thus making a prediction on each of the snippets independently.
+The predicted class is then the `point of agreement' between the video segments.
 This method capitalizes on information from small temporal segments rather than using the video as a single input.
-Following the use of selected frames, or clips, \citet{diba2017deep} has also proposed a representation and encoding of the sequence features in a Temporal Linear Encoding (TLE) layer, after the convolution feature extraction is performed, which is based on the aggregation of the appearance features from each of the individual temporal fragments.
+Following the use of selected frames \citet{diba2017deep} also proposes a representation and encoding of the sequence features in a Temporal Linear Encoding (TLE) layer, after the convolution feature extraction is performed.
+It is based on the aggregation of appearance features from each of the individual temporal fragments.
+Works have also included the use of depth data as stream inputs \citep{garcia2018modality} in which features from the depth stream are distilled in order for the depth stream to be simulated at test time as the test data does not include this supplementary modality.